21 Steps To Make Being A Stay At Home Mom Or Dad Work Financially

-For some families, the decision to have a stay at home mom or dad just happens.
+For some families, being a stay at home mom or dad just happens.
 It’s not always planned.
-There’s just the sudden realization that having mom or dad stay home is going to make the most sense.
+There’s just the sudden realization that having mom or dad stay home makes sense.
 Maybe there’s a layoff while she’s pregnant or the kids are young, or the sudden realization that childcare costs more than one parent’s job brings in.
 If you aren’t prepared, going from two incomes to one can be quite a shock.

 Others know from early on that they’re going to be a stay at home mom or dad.
 The income may not even be a part of the decision as such; it can be based more on the desire to have one parent at home.
 Still if the family doesn’t prepare financially for the changes, things can get difficult.